-Entry requirements for MSc Management
+Entry requirements

-- Applicants require a first or second-class honours degree from a UK university, or equivalent - Applicants for whom English is a second language require IELTS at 6.0 (minimum 5.5 in each skill sub-set) unless the entry qualification was taught and assessed in English and the applicant completed the qualification within three years of entry onto the programme - Applicants may be required to attend (and pass) an academic interview.
+- Applicants require a first or second-class honours degree from a UK university, or equivalent in accounting, finance, banking or a related discipline or work experience in an appropriate accounting and or finance environment with successful completion of CIMA, ACCA, ICAEW or CPA professional examinations up to the final stage. - Applicants for whom English is a second language require IELTS at 6.0 (minimum 5.5 in each skill sub-set) unless the entry qualification was taught and assessed in English and the applicant completed the qualification within three years of entry onto the programme. - Applicants may be required to attend (and pass) an academic interview.